2020 National Merit Finalists Announced

 Free Application for Federal Student Aid –FAFSA

 Seniors and parents of seniors here is some great FAFSA information for you!
 The link below has some very helpful information on the FAFSA, such as a checklist of the documents you need, how to set up your ID #’s, deadlines, and much more.
 Check it out!
 FAFSA Information

 30 Quality Questions to Ask At A College Fair

-The Kalamazoo Joint Apprenticeship and Training Committee is announcing their Electrical Apprenticeship Program.
+The Kalamazoo Joint Apprenticeship and Training Committee is announcing its Electrical Apprenticeship Program.

 - High school diploma